oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

     ![](workshops/visualbuilder/media/13.png)

-#### TIP
-The just created VBCS instance will start to consume Universal Credits from your free trial budget (400€).
+    **TIP:** The just created VBCS instance will start to consume Universal Credits from your free trial budget (400€).
 We **DO RECOMMEND** you to **STOP** the instance while you're not going to work with it.
 That way, your free budget will last more days (up to one month)

 10. Click the _Open Visual Builder Home Page_ to get to the VBCS main page. **Tip:** bookmark this URL so that you can open it directly any time without needing to go through the Oracle Cloud Infrastruture console menus.